custojusto/partnersapi/README.md

   > gotAffordableRental - Not used for Vacation rental.
 This parameter indicates if the rental allows PAA (arrendamento-acessivel)
   > rntLicence - Rental license
   > size - Mt² available
-  > terrainSize - Mt² terrain size (only appliable in certain categories)
+  > terrainSize - Mt² terrain size (only appliable in categories: 1040, 1060)
   > tags - Available amenities.
 Check /tags/{category} endpoint
   > typology - Check /roomtypologies for correct ID